Simple 1D FEM in C

 // Initialize a band assembler

-void init_assemble_band(assemble_t* assembler, double* b)
+void init_assemble_band(assemble_t assembler, bandmat_t b)

 {

-->p = b;
+->p = (assemble_data_t)b;

 assembler->add = assemble_bandmat_add;

-assembler->clear = assemble_vecmat_clear;
+assembler->clear = casted_bandmat_clear;

 assembler}